 Award Amount: up to $10,000

 The Science, Technology, Engineering, and Mathematics (STEM) Initiative is part of the African Studies Center at the University of Michigan.
-STEM-Africa is making research funds available to support collaborative research projects being undertaken in SY2018-19.
+STEM-Africa is making research funds available to support collaborative research projects being undertaken by co-PIs at the University of Michigan and an African institution of higher learning and/or knowledge production.
 Applications are encouraged for projects that promote and enrich existing STEM initiatives in Africa and support new intellectual engagements that extend scientific knowledge and nurture emerging STEM scholars on the continent.

 PROPOSAL REQUIREMENTS AND APPLICATION PROCESS